AnyChart/docs.anychart.com/Common_Settings/Server-side_Rendering.md

 #### `/sharing/twitter_oauth`
 This request accepts `oauth_token` and `oauth_verifier` parameters, you can read about [OAuth here](https://en.wikipedia.org/wiki/OAuth).
-In the handler of `/sharing/twitter_oauth` request the Export Server gets such params as oauth_token, oauth_token_secret, user_id, screen_name, image_url (user picture) and user_name and saves them to MySQL database.
+In the handler of /sharing/twitter_oauth request, the Export Server gets such params as oauth_token, oauth_token_secret, user_id, screen_name, image_url (user picture) and user_name and saves them to the MySQL database.
 After that, the dialog window of posting images will be displayed.

-If a user is already authorized in the app, the posting dialog will be displayed immediately.
+If the user is already authorized in the app, the posting dialog will be displayed immediately.
 When the user confirms to post the image and clicks the TWEET button, there will be a request to `/sharing/twitter_confirm `.

 #### `/sharing/twitter_confirm`
 This request should contain Twitter `message` parameter only - a string of no more than 140 characters.